pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 arrival of input data, you can schedule such pipelines to run periodically by using the built-in `cron` input type.

-Cron inputs are well suited for a variety of use cases including the following:
+Cron inputs are well suited for a variety of use cases, including the following:

 - Scraping websites